Wallet SDK Integration Guide

 - WAIaaS daemon running with owner address registered

-- ntfy topic or Telegram bot configured for the signing channel
+- Push Relay server or Telegram bot configured

 - Node.js >= 18.0.0